Skip to content

 • GCSE Grade 2/E in Maths and English (Language or Literature) or Level 1 Functional Skills in Maths and English

-• In order to enrol onto an Apprenticeship, you need to be employed in a relevant job role and undertake a range of tasks which would enable you to complete the Apprenticeship qualification.
+• In order to enrol onto an apprenticeship, you must be employed in a relevant job role and undertake a range of tasks which would enable you to complete the apprenticeship qualification.

 Learning Outcomes